Chia-Network/chia-docs/docs/15resources/prefarm_cold_custodial_wallets.md

 Here's how it works:
 * CNI's and the Swiss company's portion of the prefarm will each be moved to their respective cold custodial wallets.
 Each wallet will contain a pre-configured Unix timestamp called `start_date`, which will be purposely set to a future time, some days or weeks after the wallet's creation.
 When `start_date` is reached, the entire amount contained in the wallets will be frozen
 * From `start_date` forward, a constant number of mojos become available to be withdrawn with each passing second.
 This number must be decided in advance of the wallet's creation
-* The amount of available mojos increases linearly over a period of ten years, after which the entire prefarm will have become available
+* The amount of available mojos increases linearly, until the entire prefarm has become available.
+The plan is to configure this rate such that this process will take ten years.
 * The number of mojos considered _available_ is based on the time that a withdrawal is _initiated_, as explained later in this document
 * Even after certain mojos have become available, they will not automatically be withdrawn.
 They will still need to follow the rest of the rules laid out in this document
 * The mojos that are not yet available are frozen.
 There is no override function